SuvarneshKM/youtube-to-mp3/README.md

-## Bulk convert YouTube links in .txt file to mp3 format in the command line.
+## Under development: Converting videos on a channel to mp3 format in the command line.

 # Install